three-kings-code/terraform-beginner-bootcamp-2023/README.md

 #### Linux Permissions Considerations

-In order to make our bash scripts executateable we need to change the linux premission for the fix to be executable at the user mode.
+In order to make our bash scripts executable we need to change the linux permission for the fix to be executable at the user mode.

 ```sh
 chmod u+x ./bin/install_terraform_cli